Diplomatic missions

 Certifications and legalizations

-In order to be valid in Bulgaria, all documents issued by the CAR authorities to Bulgarian citizens should be stamped by the CAR Ministry of Foreign Affairs.
-They should then be certified either by the Bulgarian Embassy in Abuja (in which case prior certification by the CAR Embassy in Abuja is required) or by the CAR Embassy in Brussels (in this case, the CAR Embassy's consular certification is to be certified at the Bulgarian Embassy in the Belgian capital).
+They should then be authenticated either by the Bulgarian Embassy in Abuja (in which case a prior authentication by the CAR Embassy in Abuja is also required) or by the CAR Embassy in Brussels (in which case the authentications of the CAR Embassy's Consular Office are also authenticated at the Bulgarian Embassy in the Belgian capital).

-Thereafter, the documents must be translated into Bulgarian by an authorized Translation Agency in Bulgaria, and the translation certified by the Department of Certification and Legalization of the Ministry of Foreign Affairs of the Republic of Bulgaria.
+Thereafter, the documents must be translated into Bulgarian by an authorized Translation Agency in Bulgaria, and the translation certified by the Department of Certification and Legalization of the Ministry of Foreign Affairs of Bulgaria.

-Emergency Travel Document
+European Emergency Travel Document

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.